-Kumar, 53, also testified against his mentor, former Goldman Sachs Group Inc. (GS) director Rajat Gupta, who was convicted in June.
+Kumar, 53, also testified against his mentor, former Goldman Sachs Group Inc. (GS:US) director Rajat Gupta, who was convicted in June.
 Kumar helped pierce the veil of secrecy surrounding the insider-trading scheme and win the convictions of Rajaratnam and Gupta, Assistant U.S. Attorney Reed Brodsky said yesterday.

 “I am persuaded that this was aberrational conduct and that Mr. Kumar has led a law-abiding and productive life,” said Chin.
 “I am persuaded he cooperated not to get a lighter sentence, but to make amends for what he did.”